Lesley University Diversity Council (LUDC) is the longest-standing University initiative around diversity and inclusion.

 While we support the annual Cultural Literacy Curriculum Institute, our focus is not on faculty development, as other offices are committed to that role.

-Programming and Sponsorship
+Programming and Sponsorship (our sponsorship application is now online)

 Diversity Council 2019-20 Meetings: